kubernetes-sigs/kube-api-linter/docs/linters.md

 **Configuration notes:**
 - Use `overrideMarkers` to customize the behavior of built-in kubebuilder/controller-runtime markers
 - Use `customMarkers` to add validation for your own custom markers
-- If a marker is not in either list and not in the default rules, no validation is performed for that marker
+- If a marker is not in either list and not in the default rules, validation is performed by default

 ### Fixes